jbakse/compform_site/content/tiles/index.md

 - How are tile maps different from and similar to patterns?
 - What kinds of forms does this method lead to naturally?
 How can these be embraced or avoided?
 - What are the essential elements of this method?
-- How does a tile kit like this compare to building kits like lego blocks?
+- How does a tile kit like this compare to building kits like Lego blocks?
 - How does a tile kit compare to a font?
 - How could these tiles work in 3 dimensions?